-- 4 Click Save. - 5 For WS_FTP Server to access the Microsoft Active Directory, you must change the user context under which WS_FTP Server is running using one of the following methods: - Provide impersonation credentials.
+- Use Microsoft Windows file permissions.
+Select this option to use Microsoft Windows file permissions in addition to any permissions set within WS_FTP Server.
+For more information, see Using Windows file permissions (on page 40). - 4 Click Save. - 5 For WS_FTP Server to access the Microsoft Active Directory, you must change the user context under which WS_FTP Server is running using one of the following methods: - Provide impersonation credentials.
 WS_FTP Server can impersonate any Windows user.
-For more information, see Changing user context via user impersonation (on page 37). - Change the user context for WS_FTP Server services and the virtual folder.
+For more information, see Changing user context via user impersonation (on page 41). - Change the user context for WS_FTP Server services and the virtual folder.
 You can change the WS_FTP Server services to run as a Windows user who has access to the Active Directory.
-For more information, see Changing user context on the services (on page 37).
+For more information, see Changing user context on the services (on page 41).